agis/pglockanalyze/README.md

 however, reasoning your way through complex DDL statements is not always practical.

-pglockanalyze complements these tools by executing your migrations against a test database (that you have to set up) and dynamically identifying the locks acquired at runtime.
-It is meant to be integrated to CI pipelines and/or development workflows.
+pglockanalyze is meant to complement, not replace such tools, by executing your migrations against a test database (that you have to provision) and dynamically identifying the locks acquired at runtime.
+It then prints a report of the locks that were acquired.

+By default, pglockanalyze rolls back the transactions it analyzes, so you can safely run it against a test database without worrying about leaving it in and inconsistent state.
+If you want to commit the transactions, you can use the `--commit` option.

 ## Installation